Fanuel Kozonguizi: Early life

+Political career

+Kozonguizi began his career as an activist working to support contract labourers returning to Ovamboland in 1954.
+In that year, he, Mburumba Kerina, and Zedekia Ngavirue formed the South West Africa Students Organization at the University of Fort Hare.

+On 2 August 1957, he was among the founding members of the Ovamboland People's Congress (OPC), launched in Cape Town by Andimba Toivo ya Toivo.
 In 1959, he was elected the first President of SWANU, which was the first political party in Namibian history.
 He lasted as SWANU's leader until 1966, when Kozonguizi stressed an ideologically pure commitment to socialism and anti-imperialism which made SWANU unpopular to some in comparison to the other major political party and liberation movement, the South West Africa People's Organization (SWAPO).
 This also led to the 1968 derecognition of SWANU by the Organization of African Unity.

 After serving as a lawyer in London for a short time, Kozonguizi returned to Namibia in 1976 as legal advisor to Clemens Kapuuo and the OvaHerero delegation at the Turnhalle Constitutional Conference becoming an advocate in the process.
 He subsequently joined Kapuuo as member of the Democratic Turnhalle Alliance (DTA).
 He was appointed into a position at the Office of the Administrator-General in 1980, becoming "the highest-ranking black Namibian in the colonial government."

 From 1980 until independence, Kozonguizi served in the transitional government of Namibia in various positions, including as the Minister of Justice, Information, Post and Telecommunication from June 1985 to 1988, and as Minister of Information from 1988 to 1989.
 Kozonguizi joined the National Unity Democratic Organisation (NUDO), a party that was part of the DTA at that time.
 Upon independence in 1990, he was elected into the 1st National Assembly of Namibia on a DTA ticket.
 He served as national ombudsman until his death in February 1995 at the age of 63.